DavidAntliff/esp32-owb/README.md

  * 1-Wire bus operations including multi-byte read and write operations.
  * CRC checks on ROM code.

+This component includes two methods of bus access - delay-driven GPIO and RMT-driven slots.
+The original implementation used CPU delays to construct the 1-Wire read/write timeslots however this proved to be too unreliable.
+A second method, using the ESP32's RMT peripheral, results in very accurate read/write timeslots and more reliable operation.

+Therefore I highly recommend that you use the RMT driver.
+The GPIO driver should be considered deprecated.

 ## Documentation

 Automatically generated API documentation (doxygen) is available [here](https://davidantliff.github.io/esp32-owb/index.html).